Franchising Internationally is a Giant Step

 However, we had a question from a customer who immigrated to the U.S. several years ago.
 He asked if we’d consider franchising internationally and letting him and his extended family, still in Europe, buy a license to operate in overseas.
 This interests us because it might allow us to train his team and not have to worry about ongoing support.
 As I said, we’ve studied franchising in the U.S., but know nothing about doing it outside of the country.
 Any thoughts?
 If this is too general a question, could you suggest a website or other sources that can provide me with information on this topic?

 Franchising nationally and internationally are very separate issues

 Now to the answer you might be looking for.
 TAKE IT SLOW.
 Franchising, while potentially a highly profitable method of distribution, takes time, patience, people and capital to do it right.
 And, of course, even doing it right does not guarantee a successful venture.
-Our advice would be to start as close to home as possible.
-Don’t even think about other countries with their franchise laws, distribution problems, import fees, etc. Grow your franchise legs and become proficient as a franchisor.
+If you were open to domestic franchising, our advice would be to start as close to home as possible.
+But you want to skip that step.
+So, as attractive as it may sound, it’s probably fraught with more dangers than rewards.

 Franchising internationally sounds like big business, and it can be.
 In reality, and particularly for someone without a franchise background, it’s a big headache.